Onot Perishah During Pregnancy

 Once she attains the status of mesuleket damim, a meuberet does not establish a completely regular cycle (veset kavua) even if she menstruates according to a consistent pattern.
 If she had established a veset kavua before becoming pregnant, it is suspended during pregnancy and breastfeeding, and is automatically reinstated only after the first menstruation to occur after 24 months postpartum.

 Even though a missed menstrual period is generally the first sign that a woman is pregnant, uterine bleeding can occur during pregnancy.
 As the causes for this range from trivial to serious, a pregnant woman should notify her health care provider of any vaginal bleeding.

 If a woman experiences uterine bleeding at any point in her pregnancy, or if she finds a stain which meets certain conditions (see Ketamim), she becomes niddah.
 She should always mention that she is pregnant when asking a halachic question about a stain, because her possible halachic status as mesuleket damim (free of bleeding) may be important in determining whether the stain renders her niddah.

-A pregnant woman who becomes niddah should observe the yom hachodesh (day of the month), which falls one Hebrew month from the day she began bleeding.
-If she bleeds again, she should also observe the haflagah (interval).
+Vesatot are calculated only based on a blood flow comparable to a period, but not from staining.
+A pregnant woman who has a blood flow should observe the yom hachodesh (day of the month), which falls one Hebrew month from the day she began bleeding.
+If she has a blood flow again, she should also observe the haflagah (interval).
 She does not observe onah beinonit (the thirtieth day).